aygalic/handbook/docs/research/misc/DeepSeek.md

 This leads to a compressed space that caches into 5% of the original size (20x saving in memory)

 In the attention layer, MLHA is implemented, where they project key, values but ALSO queries (as NOT shown in the following graph).

+This technique seems to be very close to [LoRA](https://arxiv.org/abs/2106.09685).
 #### DeepSeekMoE

 Then you have the DeepSeekMoE architecture, with use fine(er)-grained experts and isolate/group them.